hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/installing-prereqs.md

 - Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12
 - Docker Engine: Version 17.03 or higher
 - Docker-Compose: Version 1.8 or higher
-- Node: 8.9 or higher (note version 9 is not supported)
+- Node: 8.9 or higher (note version 9 and higher is not supported)
 - npm: v5.x
 - git: 2.9.x or higher
 - Python: 2.7.x